 What’s the minimum credit score to finance a car?

+There is no agreed minimum credit score to finance a car.
 Because lenders use a variety of credit scoring models, there isn't a definitive highest or lowest credit score for car finance.
-But, people with poor credit scores (below 438) may find it challenging to get car finance from traditional lenders.
-Credit scores can vary between credit reference agencies.
-A customer rated ‘Poor’ by one CRA may be rated differently by another.
-This is because each agency uses its own scoring system and may hold different data.
+But, people with poor credit scores will find it more challenging to get car finance from traditional lenders.

-With our simple car finance calculator, you can get a good idea of what sort of deal you’ll be eligible for and make a decision from there.
+With our simple car finance calculator, you can get an idea of what sort of deal you might be eligible for and make a decision from there.

 Car finance credit score ranges and how they affect your chances

-There is no universally required credit score to finance a car.
+There is no universally required credit score needed for car finance.
 Each lender uses different criteria when assessing applications.
-Generally, a higher credit score could improve your chances of securing better interest rates and loan terms.
+Generally, a higher credit score could improve your chances of being offered better interest rates and loan terms.

 Excellent |